yrzgithub/Repair-Brain-Android-2.0/README.md

 # Uses
     * Replace addictions, Routines, Delusions or compulsions.
+    * Create a new habit,activity or a practice.
     * Take notes about your repair.
     * Note your understandings and insights along with source and source link.
     * Track your Progress.